blurrycontour/zuul-gerrit/doc/source/gating.rst

 Cycles
 ~~~~~~

-If a cycle is created by use of cross-project dependencies, Zuul will
+Zuul supports cycles that are created by use of cross-project dependencies.
-abort its work very early.
-There will be no message in Gerrit and no
+However this is opt-in and can be configured on the queue.
-changes that are part of the cycle will be enqueued into any pipeline.
+See :attr:`queue.allow-circular-dependencies` for information on how to
-This is to protect Zuul from infinite loops.
+configure this.

 .. _global_repo_state: